[HISTORY: Adopted by the Borough Council of the Borough of Paxtang as indicated in article histories. Amendments noted where applicable.]

-There is hereby established a program for the mandatory separation of recyclable materials from solid waste by persons residing in residential dwellings for which Paxtang Borough, hereinafter referred to as "the Borough," provides municipal waste collection services; such program shall apply to community activities.
+There is hereby established a program for the mandatory separation of recyclable materials from solid waste by persons residing in residential dwellings for which Paxtang Borough, hereinafter referred to as “the Borough,” provides municipal waste collection services; such program shall apply to community activities.

 Recyclable materials from residential dwellings and commercial establishments utilizing Borough-provided solid waste removal services shall be placed at the curb separate from solid waste for collection or taken to dropoff sites as provided by regulation.
 Such regulations shall establish a minimum one day per month scheduled for pickup of recyclables from residential dwellings.
 At the time of passage of this article, recyclable materials for residential dwellings are aluminum cans, bimetal containers, glass containers and newspaper.

 All persons who reside in residential dwellings and all persons who are responsible for administration of multifamily dwellings, commercial, municipal and institutional establishments who gather leaves shall source separate all leaves and place them for collection at the times and in the manner theretofore or hereafter prescribed by the Borough.
 Nothing herein shall require any person to gather leaves or prevent any person from utilizing leaves for compost, mulch or other agricultural, horticultural, silvicultural, gardening or landscape purposes.

 It shall be a violation of this article for any person(s), unauthorized by the Borough, to collect or pick up or cause to be collected or picked up any such recyclable material.
 Each such collection in violation hereof shall constitute a separate and distinct offense punishable as provided in § 353-24.